Published Jul 29, 2025

-Microsoft Entra introduces cross-cloud synchronization in public preview, enabling automated user lifecycle management across Microsoft commercial, US Government, and China clouds.
-It is off by default, requires explicit admin enablement, a Microsoft Entra ID Governance license, and supports configuration via portal, PowerShell, and Graph API.
+Microsoft Entra's cross-cloud synchronization, in public preview and opt-in, automates user lifecycle management across Microsoft commercial, US Government, and China clouds.
+General availability is late September to early October 2025.
+It requires specific licenses, admin enablement, and supports configuration via portal, PowerShell, and API.

 Introduction